BIIE-DeepIR/chatgpt-for-slack/README.md

 <img width="500" src="https://user-images.githubusercontent.com/19658/226806078-40fc9c61-c3e9-4204-ac0f-16433ec8f9a7.png">

+You can also have a private chat with the ScienceBot by:
+This is how it works:
+1. Click on the @ScienceBot tag
+2. Click "Message"
+3. Now you have a private chat between just you and the ScienceBot.
+Write a message as a prompt.
+4. You will shortly receive a reply to that message from ScienceBot
+5. To continue the conversation, write the next message in the open thread
+6. To start a new conversation, write a new prompt directly to the main chat

 ## Deploying Your App

 Once you're done with development, you can deploy the production version of your